International Student Orientation

 If you have questions about International Student Orientation registration, contact Gwen Sandford, program director, at firstname.lastname@example.org.

-More information for new international students can be found on the international student services website.
+More information for new international students and about international student orientation can be found on the international student services website.

 InterConnect Mentor Program